shliao-e/Rate-control-for-NVC/README.md

 # Introduction

 Pytorch implementation of the paper "RATE-QUALITY BASED RATE CONTROL MODEL FOR NEURAL VIDEO COMPRESSION".
 ICASSP 2024.
+The current version is based on DCVC-DC implementation.
+Other versions are currently being organized and are expected to be updated weekly.

 ## Requirements